The Best Things to Do in Reus, Spain

 El Barato

-The stylized O behind the name El Barato is still reminiscent of the time of the military dictatorship under General Franco: at that time, the traditional fabric store had to discard its Catalan name “Barat” and change its name to the Spanish variant “El Barato”.
-Then as now, amateur tailors, designers, artists, folklore groups, and carnival clubs stock up on the wildest fabrics here – and probably spend entire days among the overflowing shelves rummaging through the bales of fabric.
+The stylized O behind the name El Barato is reminiscent of the time of the military dictatorship under General Franco: back then, the traditional fabric store had to drop its Catalan name “Barat” and change its name to the Spanish version “El Barato”.
+Then as now, hobby tailors, designers, artists, folklore groups and carnival clubs stock up on the wildest fabrics here – and probably spend whole days browsing through the overflowing shelves.

 sequin ribbons on spools in a box

-Here you will find great apartments and small boutique hotels*.
+Here you will find beautiful small boutique hotels*

 How to get to Reus